-- R1.24 Three years from now, a couple plan to spend 4 months travelling in China, Japan, and Southeast Asia.
-When they take their trip, they would like to withdraw 5000 CHF at the beginning of each month to cover their expenses for that month.
-Starting now, how much must they deposit at the beginning of each month for the next 3 years so that the account will provide the money they want while they are travelling?
-Assume that such an account pays interest at a nominal annual interest rate of 6.6%, compounded monthly. - R1.25 Mr. S is obligated to pay 25'000 CHF at the end of each of the following 8 years to his divorced wife.
+- R1.25 Mr. S is obligated to pay 25'000 CHF at the end of each of the following 8 years to his divorced wife.
 As a result of a personal profit in his company, he is able to pay the whole sum at the end of the first year (instead of making 8 payments at the end of each year).
-What amount of money does he have to pay at the end of the first year if interest, compounded annually, has been fixed at an annual interest rate of 4.5%? - R1.26 Mr. P is thinking about an investment for his retirement.
+What amount of money does he have to pay at the end of the first year if the annual interest rate has been fixed at 4.5%? - R1.26 Mr. P is thinking about an investement for his retirement.
 He would like to withdraw 8000 CHF from an account at the end of each year for 15 years starting at the end of the year in which he turns 60.
-He assumes that money pays interest at an annual interest rate of 2.5% throughout the 15 years. - He wants to save the money by making 30 constant payments at the end of each year until turning 55.
-How much must he pay in each year, if his banks pays him interest at an annual interest rate of 3%, compounded annually? - b) Mr. P has won 40'000 CHF in a lottery!
+He assumes an annual interest rate of 2.5%. - a) He wants to save the money by making 30 constant payments at the end of each year until turning 55.
+How much must he pay in each year, if his banks pays him 3%, compounded annually? - b) Mr. P has won 40'000 CHF in a lottery!
 Would this amount be sufficient for his retirement scheme if he pays the money in at the end of the year in which he turns 25?
-Assume the same interest conditions as in a).
+Assume the same interest rate as in a).